Exploring the nature of neutrinos in a dissipative environment: Introduction

-This paper is structured as follows: In sec.
-II, we present a basic formalism to determine the neutrino oscillation probabilities in matter while assuming decoherence among neutrino mass eigen states.
-We discuss in sec.
-III, the short description of the neutrino oscillation experiments that have been used in this study.
-In sec.
-IV, we show the oscillation probabilities relevant to these experiments and discuss their implications by considering two cases of decoherence matrix.
-In sec.
-V, we present a brief account of several non-classical measures of quantum coherence and further study probe the nature of neutrinoa using a new parameter $\Delta NAQC$.
-We finally summarise our findings in sec.
-VI.
+This paper is structured as follows: In section~\ref{sec:mathematical-formulation}, we present a basic formalism to determine the neutrino oscillation probabilities in matter while assuming decoherence.
+We discuss in section~\ref{sec:simulation-details}, the experimental simulation details of the neutrino oscillation experiments that have been used in this study.
+In section~\ref{sec:numerical-analysis}, we show the oscillation probabilities relevant to these experiments and discuss their implications by considering four feasible combinations of decoherence parameters.
+In section~\ref{sec:event-sensitivity}, we present the event rates w.r.t neutrino energy and sensitivity for all the experiments considered \footnote{barring T2K results, the reason for this is presented in the beginning of the section~\ref{sec:numerical-analysis}.}.
+We finally summaries our findings in section~\ref{sec:conclusion}.